assemblee-virtuelle/semapps/website/docs/guides/your-semapps-project.md

 make stop-prod
 ```
 ### developpment tool
-- [facultatif] set up a Makefile at the root to trigger executions more easily. exemples at [Makefile](https://github.com/assemblee-virtuelle/semapps-workbench/blob/main/Makefile) of semapps-workbench
+- [optional] set up a Makefile at the root to trigger executions more easily. exemples at [Makefile](https://github.com/assemblee-virtuelle/semapps-workbench/blob/main/Makefile) of semapps-workbench